IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Figure 34.1-1: IUA Actor Diagram

 Table 34.1-1 lists the transactions for each actor directly involved in the IUA Profile.
-To claim compliance with this profile, an actor shall support all required transactions (labeled "R") and may support the optional transactions (labeled "O").
+To claim compliance with this profile, an actor SHALL support all required transactions (labeled "R") and MAY support the optional transactions (labeled "O").

 Table 34.1-1: IUA Profile - Actors and Transactions